slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Learn to sell.
 Learn to build.
 If you can do both, you're unstoppable."
 -- Naval Ravikant*

-> *"I had a manager who once said the people who were terminated were those who question too much and do too little.'*
+> *"I had a manager who once said the people who were terminated were those who question too much and do too little."*

 > *"I always advise young people to become good public speakers.
 Anyone can do it with practice.
 If you add that talent to any other, suddenly you’re the boss of the people who have only one skill.
 Or get a degree in business on top of your degree.
-Suddenly you’re in charge, or maybe you’re starting your own company using your combined knowledge.'*
+Suddenly you’re in charge, or maybe you’re starting your own company using your combined knowledge."*

-> *"While deep work will promote you, shallow work will only prevent you from being fired.'*
+> *"While deep work will promote you, shallow work will only prevent you from being fired."*

 ### How to «pivot» career?